 Project 13BIA48 for Flood Damage Repairs at Don Beattie PSTN is an example of this piecemeal approach to project scoping and estimating.
-The project ran from FY13 through to FY17 with the bulk of costs occurring in FY17 for construction.
-The documentation provided for review included nine different budgets of varying scope and cost.
-The final request for a budget increase prior to construction referenced an original budget of \$498,369 but this figure was not documented in any of the nine budgets.
+The project ran from FY13 through to FY17 with the bulk of costs occurring during the construction phase in FY17.
+The documentation provided for review included nine different budgets of varying scope and cost, ranging from \$209,292 to \$898,369 (with the actual project expenditure being \$1,272,616).

 Another systemic issue identified with respect to project scoping and estimating is the frequent underestimating of the project costs.
 For the projects sampled, where original budgets were documented, the final actual expenditure was, on average, 267% greater than the original budgets proposed.
 Sunwater has a cost estimating guideline of +/-100% cost accuracy in the concept design phase.
 It is better practice and more commonplace to originally overestimate the project costs when the scope and preferred solutions are not yet known.
 Larger contingency amounts are applied, and the more expensive potential options should be accounted for.
-Then as the scope is further refined, the cost estimates would typically reduce.
+Then as the scope is further refined, the cost estimates would typically reduce as the project risks become clearer.